The Error of Prosperity Gospel

 Comparing what the Bible teaches on riches or prosperity to what these prosperity preachers preach, one thing that is very evident is that most of these preachers and the people falling for the scam don’t understand what biblical prosperity means.
 Most of these preachers misconstrue biblical prosperity for secular or worldly prosperity; which means “good fortune, wealth or success.”
 To begin with, you will never find the word prosperity in the New Testament!
 The closest you’ll find is the word prosper or prosperous, which means “to succeed.”
 Now, success does not necessarily mean wealth or materialism.
 For instance, academic or athletic success does not necessarily translate into money!
 Rather, prosperity means to succeed in whatever one does; especially what one does truly for His kingdom or to His glory and honor.

 In the Old Testament (Hebrew), the word prosper, prosperous or prosperity is often used interchangeably with the word shalom, which means peace or a derivation of it.
-So often times in the Old Testament, when the word prosperity or prosper is used, it’s used in the context of peace or favour.
+So often times in the Old Testament, when the word prosperity or prosper is used, it’s used in the context of peace or favor.
 For instance, when Joseph was sold into slavery by his brothers, the Bible says that Joseph was prosperous, even while in slavery.
 “And the Lord was with Joseph, and he was a prosperous man in the house of the Egyptian.”
 Genesis 39:2 If prosperity were to mean wealth in every passage of the Bible, the passage won’t say that Joseph was prosperous while in slavery.
-Instead, it means that Joseph had the favour of God and the peace of God.
+Instead, it means that Joseph had the favor of God and the peace of God.

-Therefore, biblical prosperity is a state where one enjoys the favour of God or the peace of God.
+Therefore, biblical prosperity is a state where one enjoys the favor of God or the peace of God.
 Biblical prosperity transcends wealth or materialism.
 It means having something money cannot buy such as peace of mind, good health, joy, love, perseverance, etc. One can have all the money in the world and not have peace or good health.
 Matter of fact, there are many rich people who will give up their money to have peace of mind or good health.
-By the way, having an abundance of wealth does not even come close to having the favour of God.
-When you have the favour of God, you have everything!
+By the way, having an abundance of wealth does not even come close to having the favor of God.
+When you have the favor of God, you have everything!
 Biblical prosperity is having God with you every step of the way, regardless of what you may be going through.

 Therefore, my people rather than run after fleeting riches, instead hunger and thirst for righteousness.
 “Seek first the kingdom of God, and its righteousness, and other things shall be added on to you.”
 Matthew 6:33.